RRAT J1913+1330: an extremely variable and puzzling pulsar: Introduction

 \section{Introduction}

-Since \citet{McLaughlin06} reported the discovery of 11 Rotating Radio Transients (RRATs), only around 100 such events are known until now~\footnote{See \url{http://astro.phys.wvu.edu/rratalog.}}.
+Since the discovery of 11 Rotating Radio Transients (RRATs) in 2006~\citep{McLaughlin06}, only around 100 such events are known until now~\footnote{See \url{http://astro.phys.wvu.edu/rratalog.}}.
 RRATs were identified by their sporadic radio bursts.
 Unlike the repeating Fast Radio Bursts(FRBs), which have been localized to extragalactic sources, RRATs are believed to originate from within the Milky Way based on their dispersion measures (DMs).
 By assuming the existence of underlying periodicities, periods can be derived by calculating the greatest common divisor of the time intervals between burst arrivals.
-Most RRATs are expected to have periods of around one second, which aligns with typical rotation periods of neutron stars.
+Most RRATs with measured periods have periods of around one second, which aligns with typical rotation periods of neutron stars.

-\citet{Reynolds06} reported the identification of a soft X-ray counterpart exhibiting thermal emission at $\sim$140\,eV for RRAT~J1819$-$1458.
+Notably, the RRAT~J1819$-$1458 has been associated with a soft X-ray counterpart exhibiting thermal emission at $\sim$140\,eV~\citep{Reynolds06}.
 This finding suggested a cooling neutron star as the central engine of the RRAT.
 Furthermore, the high inferred brightness temperatures and plausible period increases~\citep{McLaughlin09} have led to the general belief that RRATs are a special type of pulsar.
 It is worth noting that some regular pulsars affected by intense radio frequency interference (RFI) or severe scintillation could be identified as RRATs if the initial observations do not have a sufficiently long search duration~\citep{Burke-Spolaor10}.

-However, the sporadic emission behaviour of the majority of RRATs require new theories to explain.
-While some researchers have proposed that RRATs constitute a new population of pulsars~\citep{McLaughlin06,Keane08, McLaughlin09}, RRATs can be more readily interpreted as extreme nulling pulsars that are only active for less than a single pulse period~\citep{Burke-Spolaor10,Burke-Spolaor13}, or as pulsars with extreme pulse-to-pulse modulation, with their normal emissions falling below the sensitivity thresholds of current telescopes~\citep{Weltevrede06}.
+However, the sporadic emission behaviour of the majority of RRATs requires new theories to explain.
+While some researchers have proposed that RRATs constitute a new population of pulsars~\citep{McLaughlin06, Keane08, McLaughlin09}, RRATs can be more readily interpreted as extreme nulling pulsars that are only ``on'' for less than a pulse period~\citep{Burke-Spolaor10, Burke-Spolaor13}, or as pulsars with extreme pulse-to-pulse modulation, with their normal emissions falling below the sensitivity thresholds of current telescopes~\citep{Weltevrede06}.